heistp/l4s-tests/README.tpl.md

 ### Unsafety in Tunnels Through RFC3168 Bottlenecks

-When tunneled traffic traverses an RFC3168 bottleneck, including those with FQ (such as fq_codel), it can lose the flow isolation that L4S depends on for safety with non-L4S traffic.
-When this happens, L4S flows dominate the non-L4S flows in the tunnel, whether the non-L4S flows are ECN capable or not.

-This is expected to happen with any tunneled traffic whose encapsulated packets use a fixed 5-tuple (most of them), at any RFC3168 bottleneck, with or without FQ.
+When traffic passes through a tunnel, its encapsulated packets usually share the same 5-tuple, so inner flows lose the flow isolation provided by FQ bottlenecks.
+This means that when tunneled L4S and non-L4S traffic traverse the same [RFC3168](https://tools.ietf.org/html/rfc3168) bottleneck, even when it has FQ, there is no flow isolation to maintain safety between the flows.

+In practical terms, the result is that L4S flows dominate non-L4S flows in the same tunnel (e.g. [Wireguard](https://www.wireguard.com/) or [OpenVPN](https://en.wikipedia.org/wiki/OpenVPN)), when the tunneled traffic passes through widely deployed [fq_codel](#deployments-of-fq_codel) bottlenecks.
 Here is a common sample topology:

 \`\`\`
     -------------------    ------------    -------------------